DikshaJoshi5639/Operational-Efficiency-/README.md

 ### Installation
-1. Clone the repository:git clone https://github.com/Operational-Efficiency-.git
+1. Clone the repository:git clone (https://github.com/DikshaJoshi5639/Operational-Efficiency-.git)

-2. Install dependencies:
+2. Install dependencies: According to the model(In the colab files)

 3. Run scripts to preprocess data, train models, and deploy chatbot.

+5. Visulaize the process using Power BI

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.